Basilica of Saint-Denis: Crypt and royal tombs

-The crypt beneath the church is divided into two sections; the older, called archeological crypt, is located under the transept, and was originally built in about 775 AD, when the abbey was reconstructed by Abbot Fuldiad.
+The crypt beneath the church is divided into two sections; the older, called archeological crypt, is located under the transept, and was originally built in about 775, when the abbey was reconstructed by Abbot Fuldiad.
 It had a disambulatory, passage which allowed pilgrims to circulate around the relics of Saint Denis and his companions on display in the center.
 It was lit by alternating small windows in the walls and lamps placed in niches.

 The crypt was rebuilt and extended eastward by Suger.
 The walls were decorated with blind arches, divided by columns whose capitals illustrate Biblical scenes and scenes from the life of St. Denis.
 Thirty-nine of the original Romanesque sixty-two capitals are still in place.
-Sugar constructed a new disambulatory connected with radiating chapels.
+Suger constructed a new disambulatory connected with radiating chapels.

 During the reign of Henry IV, the central portion of this crypt was devoted the Bourbon dynasty, but the tombs themselves were simple lead coffins in wood cases.
 The effigies of many of the kings and queens are on their tombs, but during the French Revolution their bodies were thrown out of their coffins, dumped into three trenches and covered with lime to destroy them.
 The older monarchs were removed in August 1793 to celebrate the revolutionary Festival of Reunion, the Valois and Bourbon monarchs in October 1793 to celebrate the execution of Marie Antoinette.
 Preservationist Alexandre Lenoir saved many of the monuments by claiming them as artworks for his Museum of French Monuments.
 The bodies of several Plantagenet monarchs of England were likewise removed from Fontevraud Abbey during the French Revolution.
 Napoleon Bonaparte reopened the church in 1806, but left the royal remains in their mass graves.
 In 1817 the restored Bourbons ordered the mass graves to be opened, but only portions of three bodies remained intact.
 The remaining bones from 158 bodies were collected into an ossuary in the crypt of the church, behind marble plates bearing their names.

 In later years, tombs were placed along the aisles that surrounded around the choir and the nave.
 In the 13th century King Louis IX (Saint Louis) commissioned a number of important tombs of earlier kings and French historical figures, whose remains were collected from other churches.
-These included the tombs of Clovis I, Charles Martel, Constance of Castille, Pepin the Short, Robert the Pious, and Hugh Capet (which disappeared during the Revolution).
-The new tombs were all made in the same style and costume, with a reposing figure holding a staff, to illustrate the continuity of the French Monarchy.
+These included the tombs of Clovis I, Charles Martel, Constance of Castile, Pepin the Short, Robert the Pious and Hugh Capet (which disappeared during the Revolution).
+The new tombs were all made in the same style and costume, with a reposing figure holding a staff, to illustrate the continuity of the French monarchy.